 Interpretation: Outcomes data should be disaggregated to identify patterns of disparity or inequity that can be masked by aggregate data reporting.
 See PQI 5.02 for more information on disaggregating data to track and monitor identified outcomes.
-Interpretation: COA Accreditation recognizes that it may be difficult to track individual outcomes given the nature and duration of OS services.
-If individual outcomes are not being tracked, the organization must be prepared to demonstrate how program-level outputs are used to build capacity, improve programs, and positively impact persons served.
-Additionally, the organization may speak to how it uses community-wide outcomes data collected by outside entities to make data-informed decisions within its program when appropriate.
+Interpretation:  While it may not be possible to track individual outcomes if a person is seen once or twice and then disappears, or if a person never engages with personnel, it should be more feasible to track outcomes when personnel work with an individual on an ongoing basis.
+An organization can also use community-wide outcomes data collected by outside entities to make data-informed decisions about its program when appropriate.

+Examples: Organizations may identify and track a range of outcomes related to general well-being and safety.
+However, given that the ultimate goal of service is to end an individual’s homelessness, it can be especially important to track outcomes that address progress connecting individuals to housing.

 OS 2: Personnel

-Program personnel have the competency and support needed to provide services and meet the needs of youth, adults, and families experiencing homelessness.
+Program personnel have the competency and support needed to provide services and meet the needs of individuals experiencing homelessness.

-Interpretation: Competency can be demonstrated through education, training, or experience.
+Interpretation: Competency can be demonstrated through education, training, or experience, including lived experience when applicable.
 Support can be provided through supervision or other learning activities to improve understanding or skill development in specific areas.

 OS 2.01